Workflow: Visium HD cell-level

 Load reference

-This Visium HD dataset provides matched scRNA-seq for the same tissue, which avoids tissue and batch effects that often complicate label transfer.
-The Level1 column contains broad, interpretable populations that are well suited for deconvolution and downstream interpretation.
-We will use these labels to map likely cell identities onto our Visium HD cells.
+This Visium HD dataset includes matched scRNA-seq data from the same tissue, which helps avoid tissue-specific and batch effects that often complicate label transfer.
+The Level1 column contains broad, interpretable cell populations that are well suited for deconvolution and downstream interpretation.
+We use these labels to map likely cell identities onto the Visium HD cells.

-First lets load in the data from the OSTA.data package.
+First, we load the data from the OSTA.data package.

 ## SCE ref